STA4101: Topics in Statistical Data Science

 This course covers current topics in data science from a statistical perspective.
 I assume that you have some statistical analysis skills from other classes (for instance, that you've learned about linear regression).
 I emphasise practical aspects of data science, such as tools, workflows, reproducibility and communication.
 The main objective of this class is to provide you with a modern, end-to-end, reproducible data-science workflow, within which those analysis skills will sit.

 Part 1 ensures that everyone has a common foundation of technical skills.
-These include: version control, reproducible environments, efficient data formats, Python (especially cleaning data with polars, estimating models with scikit-learn, and package management with uv), Quarto, database connections, using REST APIs, and implementing GitHub Actions.
+These include: version control, reproducible environments, efficient data formats, Python (cleaning data with polars, estimating models with scikit-learn, and package management with uv), Quarto, database connections, using REST APIs, and implementing GitHub Actions.

 Part 2 focuses on statistical workflow.
 Topics include writing and editing papers; gathering and validating data; data management; and model interpretation.